opensesamemedia/syncstage-android/README.md

 SyncStage SDK can be configured to throw exceptions.
 To do so `throwExceptionsOnErrors` optional constructor marameter should be set to `true`.

 By default this value is set to `false` and exception handling should be done by using `onInitializationErrorListener` and `onOperationErrorListener` callbacks.

+### Diagnostic data collection
+`allowForDataCollection` parameter permits the SDK to collect information about location, your network provider, network parameters like jitter and latency, network type.
+We use this data to improve our services.
+The default value is `true`.

 # Looking for assistance